 - MCAT scores are valid for three years.
 (For example - For the entering class of 2016, a test from August 2012 - September 2015 will be accepted).

 - If multiple exams are taken, the most recent score is considered.

 - More information is available at www.aamc.org

 4. Letters of Recommendation

-- No more than three individual letters of recommendation or one committee letter.
-If you choose to submit three individual letters, we prefer (but do not require) at least one recommendation to come from a medical professional (not necessarily an MD) with whom you have worked.
+- Three individual letters of recommendation or one committee letter is required.
+If you choose to submit three individual letters, no more than three individual letters should be submitted.
+We prefer (but do not require) at least one recommendation to come from a medical professional (not necessarily an MD) with whom you have worked.

 - All letters must be included in your AMCAS application.

 5. Motivation for a Career in Medicine

 - CMS is looking for students who understand the healthcare team and the role of the physician.
 This is typically demonstrated through prior employment and volunteer work.

 - CMS values students who are dedicated to serving others and have demonstrated leadership potential through academic, research, or other pursuits.